The64thGamer/cheeseepedia/content/8sfbvofx9h6nqcq1/content.md

 ***SPP Friends / Moms / TV Themes*** is one of the last few showtapes released for *ShowBiz Pizza Place's* hosting the *Rock-afire Explosion*, releasing on June 11, 1990.
 For some stores, this was the last tape used before *Concept Unification* would start at their location.
-Each tape sent after {{< wiki-link "SPP Christmas '89 Wave Bday" >}} would become increasingly more rare as stores would convert to *3-Stages.*
+Each tape sent after [SPP Christmas '89 Wave Bday] would become increasingly more rare as stores would convert to *3-Stages.*
 It was also the final showtape to feature any new *Rock-afire Explosion* material from CEI as Friends and Rock & Roll Tribute were the last segments they've released.
-In September 1990 they released {{< wiki-link "SPP Best of 1 Kids/Friends" >}} out of 5 in a series of compilation tapes, *ShowBiz Pizza Place* locations would play them until that store received *Concept Unification*.
+In September 1990 they released [SPP Best of 1 Kids/Friends] out of 5 in a series of compilation tapes, *ShowBiz Pizza Place* locations would play them until that store received *Concept Unification*.

 ## Show List: